 Aster ‘Purple Dome’ Alternatives

 I’ve long used Asters in our landscape designs to extend the garden season into fall.
 One of the most popular Asters has to be Aster ‘Purple Dome’.
 It’s also a plant that continues to frustrate me.
-This a the common growth habit of Aster ‘Purple Dome’.
+This is the common growth habit of Aster ‘Purple Dome’.

 October Skies Aster